Honour Guard Company (Armenia): Overview

 The company was established on 18 January 1993.
 The unit's first major event was the funeral of Monte Melkonian in June 1993.
 The first official welcoming ceremony that the honour guard took part in was for the visit of Russian Defense Minister Pavel Grachev in 1994.
 That same day, then unit commander Ashot Hakobyan was promoted to the rank of Captain.
 The company has taken part in the traditional Independence Day military parade on Republic Square since its inception 1996.
 In 2010 and 2015, the soldiers from company took part in the Moscow Victory Day Parade and was considered by Russian Defense Minister Sergei Shoigu as one of the best marching contingents in the latter.
 Members of the drill team have also participated in events involving the Russian 102nd Military Base based in Gyumri.
 Other foreign events have included the Bastille Day military parade in 2014 and the Festa della Repubblica parade in 2011 as well as a side performance at the International Defence Exhibition in Abu Dhabi in 2019.
 Since 2018, the unit has performed guard duty at the Prime Minister's Residence at Baghramyan Avenue.
 On the 75th anniversary of the end of the Second World War in 2020, servicemen of the unit took the combat flags of the 6 Armenian national divisions out of the Mother Armenia Military History Museum and handed them over to Armenian veterans of the war.
+On the occasion of the 2026 Republic Day military parade, new traditional-styled honor guard uniforms were introduced, replacing the old Soviet-styled dress.